Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Experiments

 \subsubsection{Evaluation Metrics}

-We adopt two widely used multi-task evaluation metrics, AUC~\cite{fawcett2006auc} and Logloss~\cite{chen2016logloss}, for a comprehensive evaluation of the models.
+We adopt two widely used multi-task evaluation metrics, AUC~\cite{fawcett2006auc} and Logloss~\cite{chen2016logloss}, for a comprehensive evaluation.
 Higher values of AUC indicate better prediction performance of the model, while the lower values of Logloss imply better prediction accuracy.
-Higher values of AUC indicate better CTR prediction performance of the model, while the lower values of Logloss indicate better CTR prediction performance.
-We run the experiments five times with different random seeds and take the average result to avoid extreme cases.
+We run the experiments five times with different seeds with standard deviation to prevent extreme cases, the result is shown in Table~\ref{tab:main_result_five} in Appendix~\ref{app:main_result_five}.
+Additionally, the results of the performance of single-task learning (STL) models are included in Table~\ref{tab:STL_result} in Appendix~\ref{app:slt_result}.